Atlantic slave trade: Slave market regions and participation

 Europeans would buy and ship slaves to the Western Hemisphere from markets across West Africa.
 The number of enslaved people sold to the New World varied throughout the slave trade.
 As for the distribution of slaves from regions of activity, certain areas produced far more enslaved people than others.
-Between 1650 and 1900, 10.2 million enslaved Africans arrived in the Americas from the following regions in the following proportions:
+According to Paul E. Lovejoy, "West-central Africa, including the coast from Cabinda and Loango to Angola, accounted for the majority of slaves exported to the Americas until the last quarter of the seventeenth century and a major share of the total thereafter."